Salampuriavv/Salampuriavv/README.md

-## 👨‍💻 AI/ML Enthusiast | Backend Developer | Competitive Programmer
+## Exploring the depths of AI to build smarter solutions | Crafting the backbone of applications as a Backend Developer | Sharpening my problem-solving skills through competitive programming

 Welcome to my GitHub!
 I'm Vishweshkumar Vijaykumar Salampuria, a passionate technologist specializing in Artificial Intelligence and Machine Learning.
 With a strong foundation in competitive programming and backend development, I'm constantly exploring the depths of AI, ML, NLP, and DIP algorithms.